Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: A Class of Random Variables

-It immediately follows that \begin{enumerate} \item Every normalized function in $L^2(I)$ has at least one localization center. \item The number of eigenfunctions who have $x$ as a localization center, is bounded by $W(x)$. \end{enumerate} In the sequel, given an eingenfunction $\psi_k$ of $\mathcal H_I$, we will denote by $\loccen(k)$ (or sometimes by $\loccen(\psi_k)$) a localization center of $\psi_k$.
-Strong localization implies the following Theorem:
+It immediately follows that \begin{enumerate} \item Every normalized function in $L^2(I)$ has at least one localization center. \item The number of eigenfunctions who have $x$ as a localization center, is bounded by $W_I(x,x_0)$. \end{enumerate} In the sequel, given an eigenfunction $\psi_k$ of $\mathcal H_I$, we will denote by $\loccen(k)$ (or sometimes by $\loccen(\psi_k)$) a localization center of $\psi_k$.
+By Theorem~7.4 in \cite{aizenman2015random}, the strong localization result in \eqref{eq: bound on eigenfuntion correlator} implies